johnalison/WorkingPhilosophy/Lists.md

 - Understand what is under my control and what is not.
 - Spread truth and justice
 - Survive
 - The most one can achieve is a certain relaxedness an openness to experience that makes him less of a driven burden on others.(Becker)

+# What are my values?
+   - Dont Lie
+   - Look for lasting change (systems not goals)
+   - Golden rule (veil of ignorance)
+   - Strict with self/lenient with other
+   - Increase freedom/liberty when possible
+   - Equality of opportunity
+   - ...